 As well as being an academic and corporate researcher, I have founded and jointly led start-up companies with clients that have included Hewlett Packard, Vodafone, the Navigator Company and StoraEnso.
 Alongside this I continue to consult for many of the world’s most ambitious companies.

 I invent as well as do research, and have filed dozens of patents on a variety of new concepts including, for example, mobile communication apps, wearable security systems and family life appliances.
 I regularly speak to the public, and to the research and business communities on all aspects of the Digital Society.

-I am a Fellow of the IET and of the Royal Society of Arts.
-In 2014, the ACM elected me a Fellow of its Academy in honour of leadership in the field of Human-Computer Interaction.
-I am currently a Visiting Professor in the College of Science at the University of Swansea, Wales.
+I am a Fellow of the IEEE and of the Royal Society of Arts, and in 2014 the ACM elected me a Fellow of its Academy in honour of leadership in the field of Human-Computer Interaction.
+I am a Visiting Professor in the College of Science at the University of Swansea, Wales.

-I have studied air traffic controllers, the police, and economists at the International Monetary Fund; I have looked at the life of the homeless young in Cambridge and how programmers in Seattle motivate themselves towards producing the latest AI applications.
+I have studied air traffic controllers at London, the police in Lancashire, and economists at the International Monetary Fund, in Washington, DC.
+I have looked at the life of the homeless young in Cambridge and how programmers in Seattle motivate themselves towards producing the latest AI applications.
 I have looked at family life and the use of ‘smart home’ technologies in England and North America and, by way of contrast, how people with much lower incomes keep in touch in the Townships of South Africa.
-I have explored 'the connected home' and the future of domestic life.
-I have investigated the problem of trust in the age of cloud technologies.
+I am currently looking at how digital tools can help residents in the Morecambe Bay area of England re-imagine how they live.